katereverie/CafePointOfSale/README.md

 ## Learning Outcomes

-Working on this project provided insights into the following areas:
+Working on this project has been a significant learning journey for me.
+Here are some of the key takeaways:

-- **N-Tier Architecture**: Understanding the separation of concerns and how to build scalable applications.
+- **N-Tier Architecture**: This project deepened my understanding of the importance of separating concerns in software design.
+By organizing the code into distinct layers, I was able to see firsthand how this approach makes the application more maintainable and scalable.
+It also helped me appreciate the power of building software that can easily adapt to future needs.

-- **Interface Implementation**: Using interfaces to ensure loose coupling and making the application easier to test an
+- **Interface Implementation**: Implementing interfaces between the layers was a challenging yet rewarding experience.
+It taught me the value of loose coupling in software design, making the application not only easier to test but also more resilient to changes.
+This was my first time rigorously applying this principle, and I now feel much more confident in designing flexible, testable systems.

+- **Mocking and Testing**: Creating a training mode using mock data was both challenging and educational.
+It pushed me to think critically about how to simulate different environments and how crucial testing is in catching potential issues early.
+This experience has made me more aware of the importance of testing in the development cycle and how it contributes to building reliable software.

+- **Database Management**: Working with the database connection and performing CRUD operations was a great opportunity to strengthen my skills in data management.
+I gained a deeper understanding of how to efficiently interact with databases and the importance of clean, organized data access layers.
+This experience has given me more confidence in handling data-driven applications in future projects.